Search

 Undivided Identities by Glasgow Museums

-These are excellent digital learning resources which explore themes of empire, displacement, and identity.
-Their inclusive approach to these topics supports a progressive curriculum.
+This excellent digital learning resource explores themes of empire, displacement, and identity.
+Its inclusive approach to these topics supports a progressive curriculum.

 In 2020, National Museums Scotland conducted a Teachers’ Digital Learning survey.
 When teachers were asked which topics they would most like for NMS to develop into online learning resources, their top responses were STEM (Science, Technologies, Engineering, and Mathematics), biodiversity, and the Transatlantic slave trade.